julienbrg/clair/README.md

 [^1]: The above quote is excerpted from Rob Pike's [talk](https://www.youtube.com/watch?v=PAAkCSZUG1c) during Gopherfest, November 18, 2015.
 ```

-For citations to work, Hugo _Config_ file (`config.toml`) needs the Goldmark Renderer setting `unsafe = true`.
+For citations to work, the Config file needs the Goldmark Renderer setting `unsafe = true`.
 This is not specific to this theme, but part of how Hugo treats HTML in Markdown content:

 ```toml
 [markup]